 has been criticised by several prominent personalities after the national broadcaster announced a workplace gender equality initiative to mark International Women’s Day.

-announced that for one day (today) they would be removing all male presenters across major radio and TV news bulletins and current affairs programs.
+The ABC announced that for one day (today) they would be removing all male presenters across major radio and TV news bulletins and current affairs programs.

 The move means the likes of Mark Colvin, Richard Fidler and Michael Rowland will be replaced by fill-in females for the day.

 It’s been reported that male presenters will still be at work today to work on "other tasks".

 In a statement, the ABC said the idea of the initiative is to “reflect the day’s theme of #BeBoldForChange and focus on the need for change and gender equality in all communities”.

 “Commencing at 6am with ABC News Breakfast an all-female line-up will lead the major radio and TV news bulletins and current affairs programs and present across the day on NewsRadio and News 24.

 “ABC Radio will also showcase the extraordinary breadth of female broadcasting and creative talent with all-women presenters on all networks, while special content through the day explores the need for change and gender equality.”

 , keynote speaker at the HR Summit and former chief of staff to Tony Abbott, said the idea is “nothing more than a token gesture by the ultimate organisation of tokenism, the ABC”.

 “Where’s their commitment to women over the other 364 days of the year?
 Surely we want the best in the media all day every day, be it men or women,” Credlin said.